đ Table of contents

 // The responseCode property defines the HTTP status code of the response

-@ApiResponse(responseCode = "200", description = "Successful operation"),
+@ApiResponse(responseCode = "200", description = "Message with the provided id retrieved successfully"),

 @ApiResponse(responseCode = "404", description = "Message with the provided id does not exist")